Life Is... Too Short

 Life Is...
 Too Short (stylized as Life Is...
 Too $hort) is the fifth album by American rapper Too Short.
-It was released in 1988 or early 1989 via Dangerous Music and Jive Records.
-It appeared as a Dangerous Music/RCA Records release until Jive Records issued the album on October 25, 1990, after it became successful.
+It was released in 1989 via Dangerous Music and Jive Records.
 It is currently Too Short's highest-selling album, having been certified double Platinum by the RIAA for sales of over 2 million copies.

 Background

 "Don't Fight the Feelin'" samples the 1982 One Way song of the same name.

 Critical reception

 In 2022, Rolling Stone included Life Is...
 Too Short on their list of "The 200 Greatest Hip-Hop Albums of All Time", at No. 186.